trading-app-ca/part-a-docs/README.md

 **What:** Wants quick access to his profile
 **Why:** To manage his account settings

-* As Paul, I want a profile dropdown in the navbar so that I can quickly access and manage my account settings.
+* As Paul, I want quick acces to my account settings in the navbar so that I can quickly access and manage my account settings and details.

-### Footer

-**Persona:** Natalie, a detail-oriented user
-**What:** Wants to find contact information easily
-**Why:** To get support if needed

-* As Natalie, I want the footer to contain contact information so that I can easily get support if needed.

-**Persona:** Sam, a privacy-conscious user
-**What:** Wants to read the privacy policy
-**Why:** To understand how his data is being used

-* As Sam, I want a link to the privacy policy in the footer so that I can understand how my data is being used.

 ### Responsive Design